Cambugahay Falls Vine Swinging

 But I was just assessing the area.
 Wondering if I could actually swing like Tarzan like the grinning young boy who had been going back and forth vine-swinging.
 He couldn’t get enough of it.

 There was sheer fun watching him and the rest in line do the swing and plunge into the turquoise pool of water.
-For the first time on this trip, I was happy to watch, not noticing I was tapping my right foot while someone swings through the vine and dives straight into the pool.
+For the first time on this trip, I was happy to watch, not noticing I was tapping my right foot while someone swung through the vine and dived straight into the pool.

 I wanted a more permanent souvenir.